 Table 4 presents the general schedule and spatial extent for the monitoring activities in the baseline and injection phases of the project based on the current understanding of the site.
-Refer to the PISC section for discussion on the PISC monitoring plans (Attachment 08: Post-injection Site Care and Site Closure, 2024).
+Refer to the PISC and Site Closure Plan for discussion on the PISC monitoring plans (Attachment 08: Post-injection Site Care and Site Closure, 2024).

-The depth of testing and monitoring ranges will be updated once the data from PNM INJ1 and PNM OBS1 has been analyzed, and the static model has been updated.
+The depth of testing and monitoring ranges will be updated once the data from DRG INJ1 and DRG OBS1 has been analyzed, and the static model has been updated.
 Changes to the monitoring schedule may occur over time as the project evolves.
-Any such changes to the Testing and Monitoring Plan will be made in consultation with the UIC Program Director (40 CFR 146.90 (j)).
+Any such changes to the

+Testing and Monitoring Plan will be made in consultation with the UIC Program Director (40 CFR 146.90 (j)).